nicolealdurien/catch-up-over-coffee/README.md

 Nutrition: The app utilizes a created dictionary to present the nutiriton fact with a photo of the relevant fact topic.
 Their is a 'Test your Knowledge'section that is a mini quiz for user to take on a topic.
 They can take a few seconds to come up with an answer then click get answer to see how correct they were.
 The answer includes a detailed explanation of why it is correct to further enhance the users knowledge.

 * **Features:**
-Geolocaiton tracking
+Geolocation tracking
-Stock quote displaying in real time
+Stock quote displaying market in real time
 Daily affirmations more than 20 examples
 Yoga pose excercises more than 30 examples
-Updated Daily horoscope readings
+Horoscope readings updated daily
-Track weather using zipcode or city in real time Nutrition facts and quizes that provide nutriton education
+Weather tracking using zipcode or city name in real time Nutrition facts and quizes that provide nutrition education Provides updates on current news events happening internaitonally

 * **Languages Used:**
 HTML, Javascript , CSS